shahidemdad/light-and-sound-memory-game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[I used websites like w3schools.com and freeCodeCamp.org to find different HTML colors and their color code to customize my website,.]
+[I used websites like w3schools.com and freeCodeCamp.org to find different HTML colors and their color code to customize my website.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [A challenged I encountered in creating this submission is the logic portion.
 Even though, the logic picture was giving me